Interviewed by Tracy Frisch

 SCHWARTZ.
 Once we approach these problems in terms of how water moves across the landscape and through the atmosphere, our understanding shifts.
 For example, when we frame a lack of water as “drought,” our focus is on what water is or isn’t coming down from the sky.
 That leaves us helpless because there’s really not much we can do.
 But if we shift our frame from drought to aridification, then the challenge becomes keeping water in the landscape.
 That opens up opportunities.

 ACRES U.S.A.
-Could you say anything about flood in that same vein?
+Could you say anything about floods in that same vein?

 SCHWARTZ.
 Allan Savory has always said that floods are manmade.
 Again, it has to do with how we manage our land.
 Is water remaining in the landscape, or is the land incapable of holding that water?
 If it’s the latter, you will get a flood.